Second mission of the Angara-5 rocket

 In parallel, the company's Division No. 67 was welding the bulkheads of propellant tanks for the third rocket (Vehicle No. 71753), while Division No. 14 was manufacturing flanges.
 Similar work on Vehicle No. 71754 was planned for 2015.

-As was the case with the first launch, GKNPTs Khrunichev's marketing arm, International Launch Services, ILS, would attempt to "sell" available payload onboard the rocket to a customer outside Russia at a discounted rate, given the risk involved.
+As was the case with the first launch, GKNPTs Khrunichev's marketing arm, International Launch Services, ILS, was expected to "sell" available payload onboard the rocket to a customer outside Russia at a discounted rate, given the risk involved.
+However these plans were apparently dropped as the second mission's launch schedule became uncertain.

 (To be continued)